Boscov's: History

 In 2006, Albert Boscov retired and his nephew Kenneth Lakin became chairman and chief executive.
 Lakin led an aggressive expansion, opening ten new stores by 2008.
 Boscov's acquired these locations from Federated Department Stores following its merger with The May Department Stores Company.
 The new stores opened just prior to the 2008 economic downturn and Boscov's filed for Chapter 11 bankruptcy.
 Albert Boscov came out of retirement and regained control of the company.
 As part of the bankruptcy, the new stores were shuttered, although two were later reopened.
-The company emerged from bankruptcy in September of 2009.
+The company emerged from bankruptcy in September 2009.

 Albert Boscov died from pancreatic cancer in 2017 at the age of 87.
 The chain is now headed by his nephew, Jim Boscov.
 Boscov's continuing success makes it regarded as somewhat of an "outlier" because many department store retailers have been pulling back on brick-and-mortar formats.
 Boscov's saw record sales of $1.2 billion in 2017.
 Since 2009, the chain continues to expand and plans to continue to open one store per year while investing in existing stores by renovating them.
 Their strategy typically involves taking over spaces previously occupied by JCPenney and Sears.
 Boscov's moved into the Providence Place mall in downtown Providence, Rhode Island in 2019.
 In 2021, Boscov's opened at Eastwood Mall in Niles, Ohio a year later than planned due to the COVID-19 pandemic.
 Boscov's 50th store, and the first to be located in West Virginia, opened in Bridgeport in 2023.
-Boscov’s opened it's 51st store in October 2025 at The Mall at Greece Ridge in Rochester.
-With this store opening, Boscov's surprassed it's 2008 store count.
+Boscov's opened its 51st store in October 2025 at The Mall at Greece Ridge in Rochester.
+With this store opening, Boscov's surprassed its 2008 store count.